SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 How this is done is at the sole discretion of the Developers[ScrumTeam,Developers].
 No one else tells[NotTheSameAsGivingAdvice] them[ScrumTeam,Developers] how to turn Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] into Increments[ScrumArtifacts] of value.

-The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal], the Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScrumEvents,Sprint], plus the plan for delivering[ScrumArtifacts,Increment] them are together referred to as the Sprint Backlog.
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal], the Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScrumEvents,Sprint], plus the plan for delivering[ScrumArtifacts,Increment] them are together referred to as the Sprint Backlog[ScrumArtifacts,SprintBacklog,WorkItem].

 Sprint Planning[ScrumEvents,SprintPlanning] is timeboxed[Timebox] to a maximum of eight hours[Timebox] for a one-month Sprint[ScrumEvents,Sprint].
 For shorter Sprints[ScrumEvents,Sprint], the event is usually shorter.